ydlqd/QUIZ1-/Quiz1.md

 1. [] Copy any content into the `Quizzes\Quiz1` folder by adding it _directly_ to the `INFO.md` file
    - There are other `INFO.md` files.
 Don't add your content anywhere else.

-  -  THIS IS THE SHEET 6 rect() and sadness.
+  -     - THIS IS THE SHEET 6 ON GOOGLE DOC -2 rect() and sadness.

 2. [] Read the `README.md` from the `top` directory of your new repo
    - [] Follow the instructions